kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-06-api-rule-troubleshooting.md

 ---
-title: Issues when creating an APIRule - Various reasons
+title: Issues when creating an APIRule - various reasons
 ---

 ## Symptom